-If you will be using a vent fan as your only cooling and you will be in a very warm climate most of the time, you will have to use your vent fan during most of the day.
+If you will be using a vent fan as your only cooling in a very warm climate most of the time, you will have to use your vent fan during most of the day.

 (Don't forget to consider how many amps this will drain your battery if you are not connected to shore power.)

 Can you handle the constant loud hum of a cheap fan?
 Remember, camping is usually an attempt to get AWAY from noise and to experience peace and quiet.

 All of the above are important factors to consider before purchasing an RV roof vent fan.